aarongilly/notes/content/Minimal Tech.md

 ## Amish

 Do not reject all technology.
-Mini, to most, of them have selected pieces of technology that have been carefully chosen to uphold their values and provide them with more value.
+Many, to most, of them have selected pieces of technology that have been carefully chosen to uphold their values and provide them with more value.
 They do not own a car because the cost of owning a car outweigh the benefit of owning a car in their eyes.
 Costs like always running to the store instead of using their local shop.

 ## Digital Decluttering